 We adopted a spectro-astrometry test in the \textit{uv}-plane by performing a 2D Gaussian fitting to the \textit{uv}-visibilities.
-We first extracted the \textit{uv}-visibilities from the measurement set using spectral channels 66--70 for the blue side and channels 70--74 for the red side of the emission line.
-We fitted the model using MCMC fitting routine (\texttt{emcee}; \citealt{foreman-mackey+2013}) and we plot the final posterior distribution of the offsets between the location of the red and blue side of the emission line and the centre of the galaxy in Figure \ref{fig:uv}.
+We first extracted the \textit{uv}-visibilities from the measurement set using spectral channels 66--70 for the blue side and channels 70--74 for the red side of the emission line, which corresponds to the [0, 50] \kms \xspace and [$-50$, 0] \kms \xspace channel maps.
+We fitted the model using MCMC fitting routine (\texttt{emcee}; \citealt{foreman-mackey+2013}) and we plot the final posterior distribution of the offsets between the location of the red and blue side of the emission line and the centre of the galaxy in Fig. \ref{fig:uv}.
 The final estimated distance between the red and blue sides is 0.28$\pm$0.10\arcsec\ (0.92$\pm$0.33 kpc), clearly confirming the velocity gradient observed in the image plane.
 Furthermore, we split the observations into two exposures (1.4 hours on source per exposure) and confirmed our findings in both exposures.
 Overall, all three approaches show tentative evidence for a velocity gradient in \target.